build-on-aws/content/CONTENT_REVIEW_CHECKLIST.md

 - [ ] **Tags:** Tags in a post are limited to 5 that will displayed in the feed, so ensure the most important 5 are first in the list, using the `kebab-case` convention (all lowercase, with `-` between words).
 - [ ] **Publication date:** Update the `date` field in the frontmatter to be the current or future date that the post will be published.
 Content with future dates will be published at the *next build* after that date.
 - [ ] **Links:** Do not add links as raw text, e.g. `start from here https://example.com`.
 Instead, add them as links via `[start from here](https://example.com)`.
-- [ ] **Links - relative**: To link to other content in the repo, use a relative link, not one prefixed with the full URL, e.g. `/posts/the-other-post` and not `https://buildon.aws/posts/the-other-post`.
+- [ ] **Links - relative:** To link to other content in the repo, use a relative link, not one prefixed with the full URL, e.g. `/posts/the-other-post` and not `https://buildon.aws/posts/the-other-post`.

 ## Step 3: Before publishing, check to make sure the post adheres to the legal rules